-Probe ID, probe type and probe life also displayed in the bottom of the screen.
+Probe ID, probe type and probe life are also displayed at the bottom of the screen.
 Current date and time are displayed in the last line.

 Press 'MNU/ENT' key on the keypad to display the menu screen.

 a.
 MENU DISPLAY